patternfly/training-scenarios/html-css/module-3/step4-instructions.md

 a.
 Let’s create a “warning” variation of the label component by creating a modifier class.

 b.
 Copy code to label.html

+Click the <strong>Copy to Editor</strong> button below to add html for a Label to the index.html file.

 ```
 <!--Label.html-->
 <span class="pf-c-label">